moonmath-ai/SiFRiA/README.md

 Other hardware setup could also work but hasn't been tested.

 ## Installation
-Create a conda environment and install dependencies:
+Create a conda environment and install dependencies: (modified for cuda13 karthik)
 ```
 # conda create -n self_forcing python=3.10 -y
 # conda activate self_forcing